 Completing the online application is quick and secure.
 The online form is especially convenient for parents and students that are not living at the same state or country.
 It’ll allow both of you to complete and sign the application quickly and without the hassle of having to mail the application back and forth.

 Create a FSA ID

-Effective May 10, 2015: The FSA ID – a username and password – has replaced the FAFSA PIN and must be used to log in to certain U.S. Department of Education websites.
+The FSA ID – a username and password – must be used to log in to certain U.S. Department of Education websites.
 Your FSA confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 Apply for a FSA ID now.

 Viewing your Student’s Financial Aid Status

 In order to discuss specific information regarding your student’s financial aid, your son or daughter will need to complete a form waiving their rights under the Family Education Act (FERPA) guidelines set by the United States Congress in 1974.
-This waiver is included in the BC Financial Aid application, however the form is available on its own in our Financial Aid Forms Library.
+The form is available in our Financial Aid Forms Library.
 Learn more about FERPA.

 About Parent PLUS Loans